 Once your guitar is properly intonated, every note that you play, anywhere on the neck will be in tune.

-Another method of double checking the accuracy of your intonation is to not only check the fretted note at the 12th fret, but to also check it at the 5th and the 17th fret.
-This will really show up on a strobe tuner if you guitar has been finely intonated.
+Another method of double-checking the accuracy of your intonation is to not only check the fretted note at the 12th fret but also check it at the 5th and the 17th fret.
+This will really show up on a strobe tuner if your guitar has been finely intonated.
 You are not just balancing the pitch between the open string and the octave.
 You are also tuning the guitar within each octave.
 This cant be a long process, but if you are doing any form of studio work, it will pay off in the end.